I added a third shortly after:

 Any of the three can be easily used for most any sport where you need some protection from nasty weather, including climbing.
 In the case of my buddy Dave and I, ice climbing for sure but lift/side-hill on a snow board or skis as well or a quick run on the bikes.

 It was no accident that we both showed up for a reunion at our once home town ski area kitted in similar gear.
 Even though I was skiing on lwt Dynafit gear and Dave was on a snow board we would be on the same terrain.
 Do this stuff long enough and there ends up being a well thought out and comfortable "uniform" for a good day out.
 Matching colors with your Bro?
-That is just a a weird option!
+That is just a little weird!

 David and I have been playing on this particular ski hill together almost longer than I can remember.
 I do seem to recall us teaching basic search and rescue techniques to the volunteer ski patrol bitd and ripping it up around them on 3 pin tele gear though.
-That is gear I am long happy to see long gone from my storage closet!
+Gear I am happy to see long gone from my storage closet!

 Below: Dave in his Arcteryx Alpha FL leading